 I’ve been told a million times that for the female of the species, the brain is an erogenous zone.
 I guess I believe it, in theory.
 But in practice, my mind can only believe that women are as shallow and superficial as us guys.

 Vilray – in the strictly Chippendale sense (we’ll get to his fingers in a moment) – is a 5.
 Being generous, because I really admire the guy.
-Rachael Price is easily a 17.
+Rachael Price is easily a 17 out of 10.
 Seeing her harmonize intimately with him is for me a miracle of nature: the zaftig guy winning the hand (that’s a euphemistic synecdoche, folks) of the fairest of damsels.

 But Vilray is not just a symbol.
 He’s a flesh and blood young artist, a prodigiously talented one.
 And if there’s a guy from our sub-species who deserves to get the girl and sell a lot of records, it’s him